faymaz/Javascript/README.md

 let name = 'Mosh';

-// variable names can not be a reserved keyword like (let, var, if, else, true, false) if we use let if = 'Mosh'; // not valid identifier
+// variable names can not be a reserved keyword like (let, var, if, else, true, false, typeof, return) if we use let if = 'Mosh'; // not valid identifier